-This measure addresses the overuse of CT of the brain when MRI would be a reasonable alternative.
-Overuse has been defined as any patient who undergoes a procedure or test for an inappropriate indication (Lawson, Gibbons, Ko, et al., 2012).
-Imaging overuse subjects children to a number of risks (Malviya, Voepel-Lewis, Eldevik, et al., 2000; Mathews, Forsythe, Brady, et al., 2013; Pearce, Salotti, Little, et al., 2012; Wachtel, Dexter, Dow, 2009).
-Children who undergo CT scans in early childhood tend to be at greater risk for developing leukemia, primary brain tumors, and other malignancies later in life (Mathews, et al., 2013; Pearce, et al., 2012).
-Children are also at risk for complications from sedation or anesthesia, which are often required for longer CT imaging sequences and almost universally for MRI studies.
+Imaging overuse subjects children to a number of risks (Malviya, Voepel-Lewis, Eldevik, et al., 2000; Mathews, Forsythe, Brady, et al., 2013; Pearce, Salotti, Little, 2012; Wachtel, Dexter, Dow, 2009).
+Children who undergo CT scans in early life tend to be at greater risk for developing leukemia, primary brain tumors, and other malignancies later in life (Mathews, et al., 2013; Pearce, et al., 2012).
+Children are also at risk for complications from sedation or anesthesia, which are often required for MRI and longer CT imaging sequences.
 These complications include compromised airway, hypoxia leading to central nervous system injury, and death.
-Additionally, CT overuse when a follow-up MRI study will be necessary creates cost burdens for the patient, as well as for payers.
-Providers should be careful not to order neuroimaging unnecessarily, and, when possible, to select MRI over CT for evaluation of children with atraumatic seizure for whom imaging has been deemed necessary.
+Additionally, overuse of imaging creates cost burdens for the patient, as well as for payers.
+Providers should carefully consider the risks and benefits of neuroimaging before ordering.
+The overuse of CT imaging when MRI is a reasonable alternative for the characterization of atraumatic headache is the central focus of this measure.

-This measure uses administrative claims data and is calculated as the ratio of MRI scans to CT scans obtained on or within 30 days after the date of evaluation for atraumatic seizure among eligible children, ages 1 through 17 years, within the measurement year.
+This measure uses administrative claims data and is calculated as the ratio of MRI scans to CT scans obtained on or within 30 days after the date of evaluation for atraumatic headache for children, ages 4 through 17 years, within the measurement year.